-At the larger Port Lympne Wild Animal Park, there are over 700 rare and endangered animals, plus unique safari experiences, and the UK’s largest dinosaur forest – complete with prehistoric life-sized creatures that come to life with a virtual reality app.
+At the larger Port Lympne Wild Animal Park, there are over 700 rare and endangered animals, plus unique safari experiences.
+Visit the UK’s largest dinosaur forest – complete with prehistoric life-sized creatures that come to life with a virtual reality app.
 All told, these two incredible safari parks promise the ultimate wild adventure!

 2. Dover Castle

-Spectacularly perched on the White Cliffs, Dover Castle lets you experience 200 years of British history.
+Spectacularly perched on the White Cliffs, Dover Castle lets you experience 2000 years of British history.
 Wander among the lavish rooms of the Great Tower to learn about King Henry II’s royal court.
-Meet a cast of costumed characters, take a snap of the kids perched on the royal throne, then climb the spiral staircases to reach the castle roof for sweeping views across the entire grounds.
+Meet a cast of costumed characters, take a snap of the kids perched on the royal throne.
+Then climb the spiral staircases to reach the castle roof for sweeping views across the entire grounds.

 3. Bodiam Boating Station